 It's common knowledge that New Zealand is the ultimate playground for the outdoors enthusiast.
-The two islands are packed with pulse-raising activities such as skiing, bungy jumping and jet boating; from the beaches to the craggy mountains.
 One of the most accessible outdoor pursuits to get the adrenaline pumping is mountain biking, a sport that has really taken off in New Zealand.
 A particular mountain biking hotspot is to be found in the spectacular landscape surrounding Rotorua, a region of hot springs and lush woodland.

 Zoom in on the Whakarewarewa Forest, a beautiful plantation just 10 minutes drive south of the city centre.
 This area was brought to life in 1901, when an ecological experiment led to the planting of several exotic tree species, and the forest now showcases some of the world's most magnificent trees, including the Douglas Fir, Eucalyptus, and the stately Coastal Californian Redwood - one of the oldest and largest tree species in the world.
 This tree features so prominently in one grove of the forest, it led to the local area being nicknamed The Redwoods.Whakarewarewa Forest is a hive of outdoor activity; with over 200km of hiking paths, horse riding tracks, and most importantly, mountain bike trails!
 With 5700 hectares of woodland, the forest has enough room for everyone and you are free to roam as you like.

 The first mountain bike trails were purpose-built by local biking enthusiast Fred Christensen, so are designed with bikes and their riders in mind.
 They make up one of the oldest trail systems in the country, and are continually developed as the forest attracts ever more mountain bikers with its charm, ease of access, and impressive landscapes.